Lisa Sheehy

 Select Publications:

-Sheehy L, Taillon-Hobson A, Sveistrup H, Bilodeau M, Finestone H. (2020).
-Sitting balance exercise performed using virtual reality training on a stroke rehabilitation inpatient service: A randomized controlled study.
-Physical Medicine and Rehabilitation.
+Sheehy L, Taillon-Hobson A, Sveistrup H, Bilodeau M, Yang C, Welch V, Finestone H. (2025).
+Home-based virtual reality training after discharge from hospital-based stroke rehabilitation: A parallel randomized feasibility trial.
+JMIR Rehabilitation and Assistive Technologies.

 Contact: